firefly-cpp/NiaARM/paper/paper.md

 require the attributes in the database to be discretized.
 This can result in the incorporation of noise into data, and potentially obtained associations may not fully reveal the story [@varol2020performance].
-On the contrary, Numerical association rule mining (NARM) is an extension of ARM that allows handling numerical attributes without discretization [@fister_jr_improved_2021].
+On the contrary, Numerical association rule mining (NARM) is an extension of ARM that allows handling numerical attributes without discretization [@fister_jr_improved_2021; @kaushik2020potential].
 Thus, an algorithm can operate directly, not only with categorical but also with numerical attributes concurrently.
-Interestingly, most NARM algorithms are based on stochastic population-based nature-inspired algorithms, which proved to be very efficient in searching for association rules.
+Interestingly, most NARM algorithms are based on stochastic population-based nature-inspired algorithms, which proved to be very efficient in searching for association rules [@alatas2008modenar; @kaushik2021systematic].

 The NiaARM framework is an implementation of the ARM-DE algorithm [@fister_differential_2018; @fister_jr_improved_2021], where numeric association rule mining is modeled as a single objective, continuous optimization problem, where the fitness is a